 New York State has a temperate climate with an extreme range of temperatures.
 There are four seasons: Fall (September-December), Winter (January-March).
 Spring (April-June), Summer (June-August).
 The winters are very cold and summers hot, with mild to cool weather in spring and fall.
 Students therefore need appropriate clothing for both warm and cold weather.

 We invite you to learn more about us and ask questions.
 We're ready to help you with any aspect of your journey to SUNY Ulster.
 You can rely upon our admissions office to help you through the application and visa processes.
-Upon arrival at the College you'll meet with a dedicated team of student development staff members and engaged faculty members who will guide you through the orientation and course selection processes.
+Upon arrival at the College you'll meet with a dedicated team of Enrollment & Success Center staff members and engaged faculty members who will guide you through the orientation and course selection processes.